 Mints: Bury, Canterbury, Chichester, Durham, Ipswich, Lincoln, London, Northampton, Norwich, Winchester, York

 If the obverse of a coin has 5a1 characteristics, but the reverse has a cross pommée initial mark, the coin is a 5a1/5a2 mule.

-A rare variant of class 5a1 exists on which the sceptre is depicted on the right of the coin and the legend correspondingly occurs at 3 o'clock.
+A rare variant of class 5a1 exists on which the sceptre is depicted on the right of the coin and the legend correspondingly begins at 3 o'clock.
+Exceptionally for an early class 5a1 coin with crescent-type hair, the letter S is not reversed.
 An example can be viewed by clicking here.